 What Happens When You Have Folate Deficiency?

 When you have Folate deficiency, your medical history plays an important role in revealing the underlying cause of this deficiency.
-The lack of folic acid and thus, the inability to form red blood cells adequately, makes your body weak and tired, since the oxygen supply is not sufficient.
+The lack of folic acid and thus, the inability to form red blood cells adequately, makes your body weak and tired since the oxygen supply is not sufficient.
 A deficiency most often happens when your diet lacks foods that are rich in folic acid.

-Patients with folate deficiency often complain about sore tongue or about painful swallowing.
+Patients with folate deficiency often complain about a sore tongue or about painful swallowing.
 Some common folate deficiency symptoms include headaches, irritability, lethargy, weakness, behavioral disorders and heart palpitations.
-People with anemia can also have loss of appetite and weight loss (1).
+People with anemia can also have a loss of appetite and weight loss (1).

 Understanding Blood to Comprehend Folate Deficiency

 Vitamin B12 deficiency is one of the main reasons for anemia, and the key relies on your understanding of how this system works.
 Blood is made of plasma, and it contains red blood cells, white blood cells, platelets and proteins.
 The red blood cells transport oxygen around your body while the white blood cells protect your body from infection, and the platelets help your blood to clot.